thisiscetin/blocknotes/product.md

 ## environment variables

-- application will need to know contract address - blockchain id to run
+  - application will need to know contract address - blockchain id to run and an ipfs gateway address